Red Sox vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .412 with two doubles, a home run, six walks and four RBI.
+- Rutschman has picked up at least one hit in two games in a row.
+During his last five outings he is batting .412 with two doubles, a home run, six walks and four RBI.

 Rutschman Recent Games